The Complete Guide to Sports Medical Certificates (2026)

 Sports medical certificates are typically required for anyone participating in physically demanding sports or competitive events.
 Even if you’re a beginner or an amateur, you might need one for local races, training programs, or competitions.

 Professional events, like marathons, cycling races, and triathlons, usually have stricter requirements.
 In Europe, especially in France and Italy, sports medical certificates are often mandatory due to local laws.
-For example, most French and Italian cycling events require a medical certificate as a standard entry condition (if you’re a cyclist, check out Cycling Medical Certificates for French and Italian Events: A Guide for further details).
+For example, most French and Italian cycling events require a medical certificate as a standard entry condition (if you’re a cyclist, see our Medical Certificates for Cycling Events in France & Italy Guide for more details).

 If you’re unsure whether you need one, it’s always a good idea to check with your event organiser well in advance.
 This gives you enough time to arrange any necessary tests — such as an ECG or blood pressure check — and have your paperwork completed by a doctor without any last-minute stress.